The Librarian (franchise): The Librarians: In Search Of...

-Film
+Proposed theatrical film

-In 2009 Producer Dean Devlin had indicated that the next entry in The Librarian series would be a theatrical release.
+In 2009, producer Dean Devlin had indicated that the next entry in The Librarian series would be a theatrical release.
 Shooting was planned for some time in 2009.
 However, actor Noah Wyle later said in an interview at the 2010 San Diego Comic-Con that shooting had not begun and there were no immediate plans for a theatrical release of the next film in the series.
+Since then, there was not more news about the project.

 Characters

 Mythology of The Librarian

 The Librarians are the guardians of powerful and magical relics, having been for centuries, and often undertake globe-spanning adventures to recover items and store them in the Library.
 Some of the relics in the Library include: the original Mona Lisa, Excalibur, the Ark of the Covenant, the Fountain of Youth, the Nautilus, Noah's Ark, Pan's flute, Pandora's box, Poseidon's trident, and the Shroud of Turin.
 There are also living assets within the Library; for example, the Loch Ness Monster can be seen in the water around the "tree" made of walkways at the end of the Judas Chalice adventure.